 In February 2015, GASB issued Statement No. 72, Fair Value Measurement and Application.
 This Statement establishes new requirements on how fair value should be measured, which assets and liabilities should be measured at fair value, and what information about fair value should be disclosed in the notes to the financial statements.
-The Lottery has implemented the standard for the fiscal year ending June 30, 2017 and 2016.
+The Lottery has implemented the standard for the fiscal years ending June 30, 2018 and 2017.